SatisfiedSushi/T.A.U.I-Train-And-Uber-Integration/README.md

 ---
 * Angelo L. [GitHub](https://github.com/SatisfiedSushi)
-A liitle about me:
+Junior at Northside College Prep, I am the lead programmer of the robotics team and I enjoy kayaking and playing guitar in my free time.
 * Aditya G. [GitHub](https://github.com/agaur12)
 Junior at Northside College Prep, I am the PR Director of the robotics team and I enjoy playing soccer.
 * Alex D. [GitHub](https://github.com/AlexD2112)
-Junior at Northside College Prep,I program for my robotics team.
+Junior at Northside College Prep,I program for the robotics team.
 In my free time, I play guitar and go biking.
 * Michael M. [GitHub](https://github.com/ThatOneGuy631)
-Senior at Northside college prep, I am the captain of the robotics team and I enjoy playing saxophone and the bass guitar.
+Senior at Northside college prep, I am the captain of the robotics team and I enjoy playing saxophone and the bass guitar in my free time.

 ## License
 This program is free software: you can redistribute it and/or modify